nghiango1/hello/c/arrayGetLength/README.md

 ## Thought and knowledge check

-Ofcourse this isn't some normal way to use array variable `sizeof`.
+Of course this isn't some normal way to use array variable `sizeof`.
 It just get decay to a pointer and lost it size.

 ```cpp
     long long arr[4];